-I hope everyone had a wonderful Labor Day weekend.
-It was beautiful here in PA.
-Absolutely gorgeous and I wanted to be outside as much as possible to enjoy the weather, so I didn’t get around to any work or blogging.
-Now that Labor Day has officially come and gone and the Summer of 2010 is officially over, I can get into full fall mode YEAH!!!!!!! without anyone giving me a hard time, like I am trying to rush the season.
+Now that Labor Day has officially come and gone and the Summer of 2010 is officially over, I can get into full fall mode YAY! without anyone giving me a hard time, like I am trying to rush the season.
 I am looking forward to oranges, browns, reds and all the lovely warm fall colors and putting some fall touches throughout the house.

-The project I created for today’s post is for beyond Fall —– It used recycled Christmas cards to make a Christmas tree garland that takes some time to make so I wanted to post it now to give you ample time to gather all the materials and create your own.
+The project I created for today’s post goes beyond Fall… I used recycled Christmas cards to make a Christmas tree garland that takes some time to put together so I wanted to post it now to give you ample time to gather all the materials so you can create your own.

 I have been saving all the Christmas cards I have received for many years and have quite a collection.
 I love to find ways to re-use them.
 I have been working on this Friends and Family Christmas Tree Garland for a while now and happy to say, it is done.
 My plan was to make use of all the photo cards I have gotten since I am not a scrapbooker.
 I thought how nice it would be to wrap my tree with all the friends and family who live far away and that we won’t see during the holidays.
 Decoratively displaying the garland will bring them a little bit closer at least in spirit.